tomokawaguchi/google-api-books-app-/README.md

 ## Technical Implementation

 ### Approaches
-The app was developed with react hooks with functional components only.
+The app was developed with react hooks with functional components.
 The SCSS modules are utilised for the styling of the app.

-Some of the majour functionalities are:
+Some of the featured functionalities are:

+**1. A Search Field and Fetching Books**

-- A search input field to enter keyword and the Api call will be made based on the keywords entered.
+The search field takes keywords and the Google API call will be made based on the keywords entered.
+This will be triggered by a click event on the search button or Enter key press event.
+Once the either of events is triggered, `fetch()` function will initiate the process of getting data.
+The API is dynamicallly takes the endpoint based on the keyword that a user entered.

-- By default the search results will be showcased by relevance, however you can also sort it by newest by toggling the buttons.
-- The results are by default displayed with grid style but you can also switch to list style.
-- Upon click on each book card, the modal shows up with the further details of the clicked book.
-- A load more button below the list of results triggers additional books data to be fetched.
-The app is set to fetch 12 books per load.
+**2. Sorting Books Results**

+The app allows users to re-order the books that was fetched via API.
+This is availabe by toggling the "Relevance"/ "Newest" buttons on the frontend.
+The state of this is managed with `[isRelevant, setIsRelevant] = useState(true);` and every updates of this state, it will trigger re-rendering the components as well as the fetching data.

+**3. Book Card and Modal**

+When an each book card/grid is clicked, the modal will be opened up with the further details of the respective book.
+The selected book data will be filtered by the unique ID from the current whole data on click.
+In order for users to close a modal, they can click the Close button on the modal or anywhere in the black faded section around it as event bubbling has been taken care of.

+**4. Load More Button**

+At the bottom of the list of results, there are a button that allows users to fetch and see more books results.
+Upon click the button, additional API request will be made.
+In this app, I have set the 12 books are fetched and added to the frontend on each request.

 ## Refection